tak-bro/aicommit2/docs/providers/bedrock.md

 **Solution**:
 - Some Claude models (particularly via Application Inference Profiles) don't support both `temperature` and `topP` simultaneously
-- **Important**: In application mode, the aicommit2 Bedrock integration intentionally excludes `topP` from requests and only sends `temperature` to avoid this error
+- **Important**: When using Bearer token authentication with application endpoints, the aicommit2 Bedrock integration intentionally excludes `topP` from requests and only sends `temperature` to avoid this error
-- Foundation mode includes both parameters, which works with most foundation models
+- AWS SDK authentication includes both parameters, which works with most foundation models
 - This is a known limitation of certain Bedrock Application Inference Profiles and is handled automatically by the integration
-- If you need precise control over `topP`, consider using foundation mode instead of application mode
+- If you need precise control over `topP`, consider using AWS SDK authentication instead of Bearer token authentication

 ### Configuration Issues